 My Mom was my best friend and was an incredibly gentle and loving woman.
 Her main gift in life was caring for others.
 And many of the friends of my brother and sister and I called her Mom.
 She always sent little cards to those that she cared about, for any and every occasion.
 But she never just signed her name.
 She took the time and wrote out a note.
 She let people know that they were important…but often was so focused on taking care of her family and friends that she didn’t really take care of herself.

 Lessons to learn

 I’ve seen it happen with others as well.
-People who are given the “all clear” from the doctor after a run in with chronic illness become complacent and believe that they can resume eating the way that they were previously without any problems.
-But the problems associated with chronic illness (most of which are food and toxin related) will NOT go away permanently unless you make a real effort to change your diet and lifestyle permanently.
+People who are given the “all clear” from the doctor after a run-in with chronic illness become complacent and believe that they can resume eating the way that they were previously without any problems.
+But the problems associated with chronic illness (most of which are food and toxin-related) will NOT go away permanently unless you make a real effort to change your diet and lifestyle permanently.

 If you are dealing with health issues, I urge you to commit to changing the way you are eating….permanently.
-Your body will not heal or thrive if you are consistently eating a diet of packaged, processed and fast food.
+Your body will not heal or thrive if you are consistently eating a diet of packaged, processed, and fast food.
 Those foods have little nutritional value.
 And they are so full of toxins that they will continue to poison you from the inside out!

 Get rid of toxins

-Do you who have a loved one that is struggling with chronic illness but refuses to make the lifestyle changes to help them restore good health?
+Do you have a loved one that is struggling with chronic illness but refuses to make lifestyle changes to help them restore good health?
 Unfortunately, there is really nothing that you can do.
 Just like those who deal with other forms of addiction, unless a person is committed to change, they will not.
 No matter how much you beg, plead, guilt, bargain, scold or yell.
 It will only happen when they are ready to make changes.
-A person has to commit to helping themselves heal.
+A person has to commit to help themselves heal.
 You cannot do it for them.